kalp-bhadane/angular-unit-testing/README.md

 # TestBed

-It provides a controlled environment where you can create instances of components, inject dependencies, test angular template and simulate various scenarios to test the behavior of your Angular application
+It provides a controlled environment where you can create instances of components, inject dependencies, test angular template and simulate various scenarios to test the behavior of your Angular application.

 **TestBed to acess the component instance (nativeElement)**